NotePerformer performs your music with realistic human phrasing for all instruments.

 Unlike other orchestral libraries that use static samples, NotePerformer's string sections are created by stacking solo players using section-building technology, allowing an almost infinite variation in sound.
-NotePerformer also contains a comprehensive range of woodwinds and brass instruments, marching brass, pitched and unpitched percussion, saxophones, piano, harpsichord, theremin, accordions, a pipe organ with multiple stops, guitars, choir vocals and more.
+NotePerformer also contains a comprehensive range of woodwinds and brass instruments, British-style brass band, pitched and unpitched percussion, saxophones, piano, harpsichord, theremin, accordions, a pipe organ with multiple stops, guitars, choir vocals and more.
 Just about anything you will ever need to write classical or modern orchestral music or film scores.

 Don't be fooled by the relatively small software size.
 Instead of clogging your harddrive with endless takes on the same note, NotePerformer's sound library uses a combination of samples, modeling and synthesis to achieve different articulations and dynamic levels.